bitcraft/pytmx/readme.md

 PyTMX is a map loader for python/pygame designed for games.
 It provides smart tile loading with a fast and efficient storage base.
-Not only does it correctly handle most Tiled object types, it also will load metadata for them, so you can modify your maps and objects in Tiled, instead of modifying your source code.
+Not only does it correctly handle most Tiled object types, it also will load metadata for them so you can modify your maps and objects in Tiled instead of modifying your source code.

 New support for pysdl2 and pyglet!
 Check it out!